-The Mobility Authority’s mission is to implement innovative, multi-modal transportation solutions that reduce congestion and create transportation choices that enhance quality of life and economic vitality.
-It is our mission to work on solutions to solve the mobility crisis in Central Texas.
+The Mobility Authority’s mission is to implement innovative, multi-modal transportation solutions that enhance quality of life and economic vitality in Central Texas.

 New toll roads and lanes in Central Texas have been projects identified for decades as part of the region’s transportation plans, but have never been funded.
-We need more capacity on existing roads and need to build new roads where possible.
+We need additional capacity on our existing roads and need to build new roads where possible.
 Today, Central Texans do much of their driving on roads that were built years ago.
-For example, major highways like I-35 and MoPac have not been updated in decades, and the region’s growth has been so fast that the road network hasn't kept up.
+For example, major highways like I-35 and MoPac have not been updated in decades, and the region’s growth has been so rapid that the road network has not been able to keep pace with demand.
 We need to build the next generation of highway projects now to serve the region as it continues to grow.

-With toll funding, we can build toll projects more quickly than under the traditional gas-tax-funded, pay-as-you-go system, because toll projects receive full funding commitments prior to construction start.
+With toll financing, we can build projects more quickly than under the traditional gas-tax-funded, pay-as-you-go system, because toll projects receive full funding commitments prior to construction start.

 We also need to build those projects before it's too late – while right-of-way is still affordable and before corridors are developed and would require displacing and disrupting businesses, homes or schools.

 We also build more than toll roads.
-As part of each of our projects, we build bike and pedestrian facilities in the corridor, giving motorists and neighbors multi-modal options.
-We also upgrade the existing corridor with aesthetics and improved non-tolled travel lanes.
+As part of each of our projects, we build bicycle and pedestrian facilities along the corridors, enhancing multi-modal connectivity.
+We also incorporate aesthetic and landscaping enhancements and improve the non-tolled travel lanes.
 Only new lanes that we build are tolled; the same number of taxpayer-funded, non-tolled travel lanes that are available today will remain after we are finished with construction.
 Toll financing helps pay for these added improvements.

 No. Tolling is a voluntary user fee paid by customers (commuters) for a service when they need it.
 Paying taxes is not a choice.
 Drivers have the option to pay tolls or take alternate routes while taxes are mandatory and charged to everyone.